BitCannaGlobal/testnet-bcna-cosmos/instructions/stage4/task4.3.md

 ```
 bcnad tx gov vote 2 yes --gas auto --gas-adjustment 1.4 --gas-prices 0.01ubcna  --from walletname --chain-id bitcanna-testnet-4
 ```
-7. Submit the TX HASH from your voting TX through CLI in the Task Center, in the "proof" field for task 4.3.
+7. Submit the TX HASHes from your voting TX through KEPLR (step 4) and CLI in the Task Center, in the "proof" field for task 4.3.
 Example: `https://testnet-explorer.bitcanna.io/transactions/59B441F7199FB5DFEF5D976661DA7A8804A05D2F2682FF7CD09B5F6FAB556590`

 In the BitCanna Explorer you can view the impact of your new decision on the proposal (optional) https://testnet-explorer.bitcanna.io/proposals/2